 \section{Online Adversarial Attacks on Rewards}

-The ultimate goal of a malicious agent is to force the bandit algorithm to perform a desired behavior.
+The ultimate goal of a malicious agent is to force a bandit algorithm to perform a desired behavior.
 An attacker may simply want to induce the bandit algorithm to perform poorly\textemdash ruining the users' experience\textemdash or to force the algorithm to suggest a specific arm.
 The latter case is particularly interesting in advertising where a seller may want to increase the exposure of its product at the expense of the competitors.
 Note that the users' experience is also compromised by the latter attack since \changebr{ the suggestions they will receive will not be} tailored to their needs.